 These calyces are harvested by carefully snipping them off the stems with sharp pruners or scissors.
 It’s very important for repeat blooming not to rip or twist the calyces off the plant.

 The seeds grow within the calyces in a velvety capsule, similar to how seeds grow in peppers.
 After they have been harvested, the seed pod is pushed out of the calyx with a small, hollow, metal tube.
 The Roselle flower seeds are then dried to be planted later and the fleshy, red calyces are dried or eaten fresh.

 Uses for Roselle Seeds

 The small, brown, kidney-shaped seeds themselves are only actually used to grow more plants.
-However, the red fruit they grow in contains Vitamin C, tastes like cranberries (only less bitter), and are high in pectins, which make them easy to use in jellies.
-With just water, sugar and Roselle calyces, you can make jellies, syrups, sauces, teas and other beverages.
+However, the red fruit they grow in contains Vitamin C, tastes like cranberries (only less bitter), and is high in pectins, which make them easy to use in jellies.
+With just water, sugar, and Roselle calyces, you can make jellies, syrups, sauces, teas, and other beverages.

 Agua de Jamaica is made by boiling the Roselle calyces in water, straining this water, and adding sugar, spices, and even rum to taste.
 The leftover boiled calyces can be puréed to use for jellies and sauces.
 The fruits can also be eaten raw right off the plant.